The Waste Commons / L'Or Dur

 French, Wolof with English Subtitles

 The film then dives into the politics of the dump closure and the waste pickers’ fight for the waste commons.
-In a tense standoff with the government, they bring waste management in the capital city to a standstill.
-Through capturing this pitched battle over the dump’s future, the film illuminates the lifeworlds of recycling for the urban poor and the complexities urban modernization.
+In a tense standoff, waste pickers bring the capital’s waste management to a standstill.
+Through this pitched battle over the future of the dump, The Waste Commons illuminates the lifeworlds of urban recyclers and the contradictions at the heart of modernization itself.